scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

    :label:`figtemps`

-These are typical of the kinds of results nuclear engineers seek from this kind of analysis and can be quickly reparameterized in the process of protoyping nuclear reactor designs.
+These are typical of the kinds of results nuclear engineers seek from this kind of analysis and can be quickly re-parameterized in the process of prototyping nuclear reactor designs.
 This particular simulation is not sufficiently detailed to represent a benchmark, as the effect of the cladding on heat transfer is neglected, as is the Doppler model controlling fuel temperature